-3.4 To work with Westminster City Council to analyse our playground facilities to see if they meet the needs of our local children and families.
+3.4 To work with Westminster's PALS/Community Services and Parks Teams to improve our playground facilities so that they meet the needs of our local children and families.
 Seek to develop refurbishment and improvement projects.

 3.5 To work with Westminster Gity Gouncil on opportunities for play streets in the area.